vstrs95/consumer-research-pipeline/README.md

 # Consumer Research Pipeline

-Crawls public mentions of five AI assistant products from Hacker News -> lands them in SQLite -> labels each record with sentiment and category -> emits a summary an analyst can read in about thirty seconds.
+Crawls public mentions of five AI assistant products from Hacker News, lands them in SQLite, labels each record with sentiment and category then emits a summary an analyst can read in about thirty seconds.